ArmaAchilles/Achilles/README.md

 - Simplified Chinese
 - Traditional Chinese

-If your language is not on the list, the english localization will be used.
+If your language is not on the list, the English localization will be used.
 New translations are welcome (check out [How to Contribute](##how-to-contribute)).

 ## Getting Started
 Below is what you need to know to get Achilles up and running: